How to declutter a garage overwhelmed with stuff: 10 expert tips

 5. Don’t hold on to items you know you don’t need anymore

-One of the most important things to bear in mind when planning how to declutter a garage, is that you must be realistic with what you keep and what you get rid of in order to really make a dent.
+One of the most important things to bear in mind when planning how to declutter a garage, is that you must be realistic with what you keep and what you get rid of to really make a dent.

-Many of us can be sentimental, or hold out hope that maybe *one day* we'll use that paddle-board we bought 10 years ago.
+Many of us can be sentimental, or hold out hope that maybe *one day* we'll use that paddleboard we bought 10 years ago.
 But if we're being honest with ourselves, we know that many of the items we have aren't necessary.

-To help you let go, Vlatka Lake, storage specialist at Space Station suggested, "A good way to approach it is to throw out anything that hasn’t been used in the past 6-12 months."
+To help you let go, Vlatka Lake, storage specialist at Space Station, suggested, "A good way to approach it is to throw out anything that hasn’t been used in the past 6-12 months."

-Gillian Gudgeon also suggests asking yourself a few questions; "Ask yourself, 'How often do I use it?
+Gillian Gudgeon also suggests asking yourself a few questions: "Ask yourself, 'How often do I use it?
 When did I last use it?
-Do I get enjoyment out of it ?
+Do I get enjoyment out of it?
 And what sort of condition is it in?'
 If the item is related to a pastime you’re no longer passionate about, for example, then it will probably consume a corner for many years to come."

 6. Follow through on your plan